Pentazocine and Naloxone

 Refer to adult dosing.
 Use with caution; may be more sensitive to analgesic and sedative effects; decrease initial dose when appropriate and monitor closely.

-Analgesia: Oral: Children ≥12 years: Refer to adult dosing.
+Pain management: Oral: Children ≥12 years and Adolescents: Refer to adult dosing.

 Azelastine (Nasal): CNS Depressants may enhance the CNS depressant effect of Azelastine (Nasal).
 Avoid combination